rehierl/node-tree-outliner/3-2-0-design-3.md

 The root node is a type-1 sectioning node.

 As mentioned before, the root node must declare its own section.
 In addition to that, even the first child of the root must belong to the root section.
-Because of that, the root node matches the definition of a type-1 sectioning node.
+That is, because every node in a tree must belong to at least one section.
+Consequently, the root node matches the definition of a type-1 sectioning node.

 <!-- ======================================================================= -->
-## type-2, next sibling
+## Type-2, next sibling

 Likewise, an algorithm can easily implement a rule that defines the next sibling of a sectioning node as the section's first node.

-All an algorithm has to do in such a case is to mark the declared section as being open when it is about to exit the sectioning node's exit event.

 **DEFINITION**
 A section will be referred to as a "type-2 section", if its scope begins with